-If the NEF has received a Port Number in step 1, based on configuration, the NEF may recognize the address received is an IP address which is different from the actual private UE IP address assigned by 5GC, i.e. the UE is behind a NAT.
+If the NEF has received a Port Number in step 1, based on configuration, the NEF may recognize the address received is an IP address which is different from the actual private UE IP address assigned by 5GC, i.e. the UE is behind a NAT in UPF.
 If so, the NEF performs steps 3 to 6.
 Otherwise, steps 3 to 6 are skipped.

 3. The NEF uses the Nnrf_NFDiscovery service operation to obtain the address of the UPF implementing NAT functionality for the UE (public) IP address.
 The request includes the UE (public) IP address.
 The NEF may also include the DNN and S-NSSAI associated with the AF ID, as well as the IP domain.